Water Quality Monitoring

 What is eutrophication?

 Eutrophication is the build up of excess of nutrients in a pond or lake.
 The presence of these nutrients can stimulate a rapid and extensive growth of phytoplankton.
-This rapid grown or “bloom” can in turn deplete the oxygen from the water causing local hypoxia (oxygen poor ) or even anoxic (oxygen free) regions.
-Most plants and animals in a pond need oxygen to live, so this depletion of oxygen can be devastating to the ecosystem.
-Some nutrients of interest are phosphate, nitrate, and ammonia.
-This can happen from runoff or wastewater discharge.
-Phosphate is present in fertilizers.
-Nitrate and Ammonia occur naturally through decomposition and animal waste.
+This rapid growth or “bloom” can in turn deplete the oxygen from the water causing local hypoxia (oxygen poor ) or even anoxic (oxygen free) regions.
+Most plants and animals need oxygen to live, so this depletion of oxygen can be devastating to the ecosystem.

 Nitrogen and Phosphorus are the most commonly measured nutrients because of their role in phytoplankton growth.
 Nitrogen enters a pond system through rainwater, decomposition of biological mater, animal waste, septic sources, or fertilizer.
 Phosphorus is a component of both fertilizer and detergents.
 In systems where Nitrogen and Phosphorus are not limiting factors, Silicates can be the limiting nutrient for phytoplankton growth.
 Most Silica comes from the weathering of rocks.